OctopusDeploy/docs/docs/approvals/service-now/index.md

 The Octopus Deploy/ServiceNow integration allows users to block the execution of specifically configured deployments unless they have a corresponding approved ServiceNow **Change Request** (CR).

-For specifically configured project and environment combinations, Octopus Deploy will create an unapproved CR in ServiceNow at deployment time, then wait for the created CR to be approved.
+For configured project and environment combinations, Octopus Deploy will

 To enable this behavior, both systems must be configured before deployments can be managed.

-## Getting started

-The Service Now integration requires Octopus 2022.2.5556 or later, and an Octopus license with the Service Now integration enabled.

 | Project | Environment Change Controlled | Environment **Not** Change Controlled|
 | --------|--|-- |
 | Change Controlled | _Approval Required_  | No Approval Required |
 | **Not** Change Controlled | No Approval Required | No Approval Required |

+## Getting started

+The Service Now integration requires Octopus 2022.2.5556 or later, and an Octopus license with the Service Now Integration feature enabled.

+To get started:
+1. Configure ServiceNow
+1. Obtain a ServiceNow feature license for your Octopus instance
+1. Configure a connection from Octopus to ServiceNow
+1. Configure which deployments require an approved CR

-## Configuring Service Now
+### Configuring Service Now

 :::hint
 The instructions in this section will require a ServiceNow Administrator.